Project overview

 Nature restoration alongside European Green Belt

-The European Green Belt – a nature boarder, that spreads alongside the past Iron curtain – is in very much need for restoration.
-To help that, 12 project partners from six member states in Central Europe unite and work on the implementation of versatile restoration measures and – since nature does not know the boarders – support of the interconnectivity in this part of Europe in terms of the nature protection.
+The European Green Belt – a strip of nature extending alongside the past Iron curtain – is in need for restoration.
+11 project partners from six EU member states in Central Europe have united in ReCo and work on the implementation of versatile restoration measures and – since nature does not know the boarders – support of the interconnectivity in this part of Europe in terms of the nature protection.

 The European Green Belt forms a structurally rich bridge element connecting various valuable habitat types, which are natural home for a wide range of plant and animal species and of great importance in the role of natural carbon sinks for the climate protection.
 However, due to increasing land use pressure, habitat fragmentation, and climate change this unique network is under threat.
 Decline in biodiversity and habitat degradation are only some of the consequences of those challenging developments.